Overview of Relevant Statistical Standards

 Aquaculture versus wild capture

-Concrete application: In the comprehensive physical asset account template presented in TG-3.1 Table 1a, cultivated aquatic resources (aquaculture) and natural aquatic resources (wild fish) are shown in separate columns.
+Concrete application: In the comprehensive physical asset account template in TG-3.1 Table 1a, cultivated aquatic resources (aquaculture) and natural aquatic resources (wild fish) appear in separate columns.
 For cultivated resources, the opening stock of 12,000 tonnes increases through growth in stock (3,500 tonnes) and reclassifications from natural resources (200 tonnes of stocked juveniles), then decreases through harvest (3,200 tonnes) and normal losses (400 tonnes), yielding a closing stock of 12,100 tonnes.
-For natural resources, the opening stock of 180,000 tonnes increases through natural growth (28,000 tonnes) and discoveries (5,000 tonnes of upward stock reappraisal), then decreases through gross catch (24,000 tonnes), natural mortality (15,000 tonnes), and catastrophic losses (2,000 tonnes from a hypoxia event), yielding a closing stock of 171,000 tonnes.
+For natural resources, the opening stock of 180,000 tonnes increases through natural growth (28,000 tonnes) and discoveries (5,000 tonnes of upward stock reappraisal), then decreases through gross catch (24,000 tonnes), natural mortality (15,000 tonnes), and catastrophic losses (3,000 tonnes from a hypoxia event), yielding a closing stock of 171,000 tonnes.
 The derived entry shows sustainable yield of 22,000 tonnes, so depletion equals gross catch minus sustainable yield: 24,000 - 22,000 = 2,000 tonnes.

 Limitations for marine ecosystems